 - 14k gold is 58.5% pure gold alloyed with other metals; this means that the ratio of gold to other metals is 14/24.

 - 10k gold is 41.6% pure gold alloyed with other metals; this means that the ratio of gold to other metals is 10/24.

 We typically see gold jewelry made in 18k, 14k, and 10k gold, but sometimes you may find antique jewelry in 8k or 9k gold, or modern jewelry in 22k or 24k gold.
 More often 22k and 24 gold will be seen in gold coins or bullion.

 How do I sell jewelry with diamonds or gemstones?

 Depending on the quality of the gemstones, these pieces of jewelry can command a higher price than jewelry without gemstones.
 We buy diamonds by evaluating what is known as the 4C’s: Carat, Clarity, Color, and Cut.
 With professional training from the Gemological Institute of America, we help clients sell jewelry with gemstones for the best premium possible.

 We buy jewelry from designers like Tiffany & Co, Cartier, and Van Cleef & Arpels, as well as many others.
 Vintage and contemporary designer jewelry can sell for an attractive premium, depending on the style and condition.
 By consulting the market for comparables, we can find the current value for outright purchase or estimate for auction and consignment, and determine which would be appropriate for the piece in question.

 What about damaged or broken jewelry?

-Selling old gold jewelry is often referred to as selling scrap gold.
+Selling damaged gold jewelry is often referred to as selling scrap gold.
 These pieces are valued simply according to their karat and weight, and are something we buy.
 The Albany Times Union went undercover and found that Mark Lawson Antiques buys gold at the highest price in the Capital Region.

 Do you only pay scrap prices for all jewelry?